persapiens/Course/HW/HW0-Pipelines.md

 ## Screencast (20)

-Create a screencast demoing your computing environment and pipeline.
+Create a screencast demoing your opunit profile check and your delivery pipeline, including the deployed app.

 ## Submit